 Sadly that practice was discontinued in the early 90's.
 Therefore buying Highland Cattle today with Australian Highland Cattle Society registration papers gives no indication of the origins of the cattle, and for those without knowledge on how to research the pedigrees it is impossible to know whether the animals purchased are graded or fullblood.

 As a result of lack of identification it is also unfortunate that not everyone may realise they have graded-up stock and because they have 'papers' may mis-represent their cattle's lineage.

 Update : In April 2016 the members of the Australian Highland Cattle Society voted to recognise those cattle with 'fully imported bloodlines'.
-These animals will be recognised in the AHCS database with the letter 'F' and it is expected this will be implemented in the coming 12 months (as at December 2016).
-This page will be updated again at that time.
+These animals will be recognised in the AHCS database with the letter 'F' and it is expected this will be implemented soon (as at December 2017 it is expected in the first half of 2018).
+It's taking a lot more time than expected and this page will be updated again when the database reflects 'fully imported bloodlines'.

 Pedigree research can be carried out at the Australian Highland Cattle Society Animal Enquiry database run by ABRI.
 In some cases it may be required to go back quite a number of generations to identifiy the origins of a particular animal.

 If "Foundation Highland" is found within the pedigree on the AHCS website's database then its highly likely that the animal has been graded-up from another breed of cattle.

 It was after the discontinuation of clear identification that various unofficial classifications were born in an attempt to identifiy the differences.